 India's Golden Triangle, the perfect first-time India tour

 Many consider Rajasthan to be the most interesting part of India.
-Certainly, some of India's most important places are within this "Golden Triangle" between Delhi, Agra and Jaipur, the Taj Mahal, Fahtepur Sikri, the Ambur If you have more time you can add nights in an ancient fortress converted to a comfortable hotel, a nature preserve best known for its tiger population, Udaipur, the City of Lakes or Khajuraho and Varanasi.
+Certainly, some of India's most important places are within this "Golden Triangle" between Delhi, Agra and Jaipur, the Taj Mahal, Fahtepur Sikri, the Ambur Fort, and centuries of historic grandeur.
+If you have more time you can add nights in an ancient fortress converted to a comfortable hotel, a nature preserve best known for its tiger population, Udaipur, the City of Lakes, or Khajuraho and Varanasi.

 Day One: India's Most Visited Places

 Arrive in Delhi.
 We meet you on arrival and see you to your hotel.
 Most international flights arrive late at night.
 If your flight arrives at a different time we will adjust the itinerary to accommodate you.

 Day Two: The Best of Both Delhis

 Today you see Delhi, both old and new.New Delhi was established in 1911 by King George V who felt Calcutta was too remote and wanted a new capital for the Indian Empire.
 You will see the impressive India Gate, with its eternal flame, the Presidential Palace and Parliament House, then stop to visit Qtab Minar, a 200-foot high minaret, and Humayun's Tomb, the first of the great Mughal Tomb complexes.